 Push yourself by ruling out the obvious approach to each keyword and use reader personas and intersecting industries to add creativity to your piece.
 As you refer back to the core industry and keywords, your article will stay on point and your readers will be left with a much more interesting and valuable article!

 Tell us about your creative process!
-How do you find unique approaches while staying on topic?
+How do you choose a unique approach or creative angle while staying on topic?